-- Stir in spinach and minced water chestnuts until thoroughly mixed.
-Let cook over low heat for about 5 minutes, stirring occasionally then it’s ready to serve!
+- Immediately stir in thawed and squeezed spinach and minced water chestnuts until thoroughly mixed.
+Reduce heat to low and simmer for 5 minutes, stirring occasionally, then it's ready to serve!

 - If you need to transport this, put it in your crockpot and set to warm.

 Recipe but I used fresh spinach and just 2% milk it came out excellentMary says